Laplacian Spectrum and Domination in Trees: Proof of the Main Result

 Suppose $v$ has only one child, say $x$, then $x$ is not a leaf since $v$ has no zero-child.
 Moreover, $x$ must have at least two children since $T$ does not have two adjacent $2$-degree vertices.
 If $x$ is dominated when $v$ is being processed, then $v$ pushes all its weight to its parent.
 Otherwise, no child of $x$ is in $D$, and so all of them push at least $1/3$ weight to $x$, which in turn pushes this weight to $v$.
 As a result, $v$ has a weight of at least $5/3$ and thus pushes at least $2/3$ to its parent. \end{proof}

 \begin{lemma} $D$ dominates $T$. \end{lemma}

 \begin{proof} For a vertex $v \in V(G)$, the notation $N[v]$ denotes the set of vertices adjacent to $v$, including $v$ itself.
 Since all the penultimate vertices are added to $D$, all the penultimates (which includes the root of $T$), and the leaves are dominated.
 Let $v$ be any non-root deep vertex of $T$ and $u$ be its parent.
 We will verify that the total weight entering $N[v]$ (including both initialization and propagation) is at least $4/3$, or at least $1$ with $f(u)=0$ when $u$ is being processed.
+If no vertex in $N[v] \setminus \{u\}$ is added to $D$, then the total weight entering $N[v]$ reaches $u$.
+Since $u$ has an undominated child ($v$), and it satisfies the weight and $f(u)$ condition, $u$ will be added to $D$.
 This ensures the inclusion of at least one vertex of $N[v]$ in $D$, guaranteeing that $v$ is dominated by $D$.

 We call the children of any vertex in $N[v]$ that do not belong to $N[v]$ as \emph{feeders} of $v$.
 These feeders consist of the siblings and grandchildren of $v$.
 The parents of these feeders will be called \emph{feeder inputs} of $v$.
 Every deep vertex in $T$ has either at least two children or a sibling.
 Hence, $v$ has at least two feeder inputs and two feeders.
 If any of the feeders is a zero-child, then its parent is negative and gets an initial weight of $1$.
 The remaining feeder inputs (at least one exists) gets a weight of at least $1/3$ from its feeders (Observation~\ref{obs:3.1}).
 Hence, $N[v]$ gets a total weight of at least $4/3$ and we are done.
 So we can assume henceforth that no feeder is a zero-child.
 Hence, every feeder pushes a weight of at least $1/3$ to its parent (Observation~\ref{obs:3.1}).
 Let $F$ denote the set of feeders of $v$.
 We split the analysis based on $\lvert F\rvert$.